-As of March 31, 2022, we had unrestricted cash and cash equivalents of \$187.6 million.
-We expect that our unrestricted cash and cash equivalents of \$187.6 million as of March 31, 2022 will be sufficient to fund our operations through at least the next 12 months from the date our condensed financial statements are issued.
-Our objective is to preserve our current cash reserves to fund operations through the end of 2024.
+As of June 30, 2022, we had unrestricted cash and cash equivalents of \$165.4 million.
+Based on our planned operations, we expect that our unrestricted cash and cash equivalents of \$165.4 million as of June 30, 2022 will be sufficient to fund our operations through at least the next 12 months from the date our condensed financial statements are issued.
+Our objective is to fund operations further into 2025 with current cash reserves.
 This target could change as we gain more clarity on the timing and trajectory of the Talis One system launch.
 We may need substantial additional funding to support our continuing operations and pursue our long-term business plan.
 We may seek additional funding through the issuance of our common stock, other equity or debt financings, or collaborations or partnerships with other companies.
 The amount and timing of our future funding requirements will depend on many factors, including the pace and results of our research efforts for our assays and development and manufacturing activities.
 We may not be able to raise additional capital on terms acceptable to us, or at all.
 Any failure to raise capital as and when needed would compromise our ability to execute on our business plan and may cause us to significantly delay or scale back our operations.

-On March 15, 2022, we implemented a reduction in force, of approximately 25%, designed to reduce our operating expenses, preserve cash and align our remaining resources to focus on, among other things, developing internal manufacturing expertise to support the commercial launch of the Talis One system.
-We incurred \$1.0 million of expenses related to the reduction in force, substantially all of which consisted of one-time charges related to the staff reduction, including cash expenditures and other costs.
-Going forward, we estimate annualized savings of \$10.0 million in compensation expenses and \$26.0 million in other expenses related to these reductions.
+In August 2022, in connection with our refocus on the women's health and STI markets, we implemented a reduction in force, of approximately 35% of our employees, designed to align our remaining resources to focus on (i) developing women's health and STI assays on the Talis One system, (ii) our internal manufacturing expertise to support our strategic plans and (iii) reducing costs and preserving cash to extend our runway to commercialize our women's health and STI assays.
+We expect to incur \$1.5 million of expenses related to the reduction in force during the three months ended September 30, 2022.
+This is in addition to \$1.0 million of expenses incurred in the first quarter related to the March 2022 reduction in force, substantially all of which consisted of one-time charges related to the staff reduction, including cash expenditures and other costs.
+Going forward, we estimate annualized savings of \$12.0 million in compensation expenses related to this August 2022 reduction in force.